ibm-bluemix-mobile-services/bms-clientsdk-javascript-webpush/README.md

 ## Registering Web application.

-Use the `register()` API to register the device with {{site.data.keyword.mobilepushshort}} service.
-For registering from Chrome , add the Google Cloud Messaging (GCM) API Key and Web Site URL  in the Bluemix Push Notifications service web configuration dashboard.
+Use the `register()` API to register the device with Bluemix Push Notifications service.
+For registering from Chrome , add the Google Cloud Messaging (GCM) API Key and Web Site URL  in the Bluemix Push Notifications service web configuration dashboard under Chrome setup .

 For registering from Firefox , add Web Site URL in the Bluemix Push Notifications service web configuration dashboard under Firefox setup.